-At a gallery show of a noted street artist a few years ago, an attendee explained to me how he’d acquire pieces he’d find on the street.
+At a gallery show of a noted street artist a few years ago, an attendee explained to me how he would acquire pieces he’d find on the street.
 He was clearly proud of his clever technique for stripping away the works with minimal visible damage.

 I’m embarrassed to confess that, despite my annoyance, I didn’t challenge him at the time.
 I’ve been thinking about that moment ever since, however, and about why it troubled me so deeply.

 I love finding street art in the wild.
 And I love taking pictures of what I find.
 Photographing street art provides a way to have a representation of the work that I can share by posting the photo online.
 More critically, it allows the artwork to remain in place for others to discover on their own.

 Pilfering a piece of street art not only deprives others of the joy of encountering it in the world, it also removes the work from its intended context.
 Street art appears on the street because that’s where the artist wants it viewed.